jdegregorio/face-collage/README.md

 # **Super Collage**

 This project is designed to create a unique, large-scale photo collage from images in a Google Photos album.
-The collage arranges images based on the angle of the subject's face and the date of capture, creating a visual timeline of facial orientations over time.
-The project is particularly suited for creating collages of individuals, capturing the subtle changes in expression and pose over a period.
+The collage arranges images based on the angle of the subject's face, facial features, and the date of capture, creating a visual timeline of facial orientations and expressions over time.
+The project is particularly suited for creating collages of individuals, capturing subtle changes in expression, pose, and facial openness over a period.

 ## **Table of Contents**
 - [**Super Collage**](#super-collage)